Search for Past Stellar Encounters and the Origin of 3I/ATLAS: Orbital Integration

-We first select encounter candidates with nominal distance $d^{\mathrm{lin}}_{\mathrm{enc}} < 50$~pc, yielding $\sim$350,000 candidates.
 We perform orbital integration using the \texttt{galpy} package \citep{2015ApJS..216...29B}, over a $\pm100$~Myr time span with a timestep of 2000 yr.
 After computing discrete orbital trajectories, we apply cubic spline interpolation to extract the periastron parameters.
 We test orbital propagation with time steps of 2000, 1000, and 100 yr and find negligible differences in encounter results.

 In nonlinear orbit calculations, the Galactic gravitational potential plays a dominant role in shaping stellar orbits over long timescales.
 To ensure accurate orbital integration, we adopt the Milky Way mass model of \citet{zhou2023circular}, which is constrained by rotation curves derived from APOGEE and LAMOST data \citep{majewski2017apache,zhao2012lamost}.
 As most stellar encounters produce minimal dynamical perturbations, we assume a smooth, static Galactic potential and neglect local gravitational effects such as spiral density waves and interstellar structures \citep{2021AstL...47..180B}.
 At this stage, a total of $\sim$3,400 stars with the nominal encounter distance $d^{\mathrm{nom}}_{\mathrm{enc}} < 10$~pc are retained as encounter candidates.